wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-manage-azure-website.md

 ### Monitoring

-- Through the Azure preview portal, you can [add performance metrics](web-sites-monitor) such as CPU usage and number of client requests.
+- Through the Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->, you can [add performance metrics](web-sites-monitor) such as CPU usage and number of client requests.
 - For deeper insight, use New Relic to monitor and manage performance.
 See [.NET web app in Azure Websites with New Relic application performance management](store-new-relic-web-sites-dotnet-application-performance-management).
 - [Scale your web app](web-sites-scale) in response to traffic.
 Depending on your tier, you can scale the number of VMs and/or the size of the VM instances.
 In the Standard and Premium tiers, you can also set up autoscaling, so your web app scales automatically, either on a fixed schedule, or in response to load.